Oberbruch Industry Park: Companies

-Toho Tenax Europe GmbH manufactures carbon fiber.
-Toho Tenax Europe is Europe's largest carbon fiber manufacturer, producing around 5,100 tons of carbon fiber a year on four lines.
+Teijin Carbon Europe GmbH (formerly Toho Tenax Europe GmbH until 2018) manufactures carbon fiber.
+Teijin Carbon Europe is Europe's largest carbon fiber manufacturer, producing around 5,100 tons of carbon fiber a year on four lines.

 In 2006 Australian Ceramic Fuel Cells Ltd settled at the site.
 The worldwide first production of solid oxide fuel cells for coupled power heat generation was established at Oberbruch Industry Park.

 Since 2009, GNT Europe GmbH has produced colors from renewable raw material.
 GNT develops and produces high-tech products from edible fruits, vegetables and plants.

 Since 2007, SAXID GmbH has produced brake linings.

 BIS Maintenance Südwest GmbH, is a leading provider of industrial services with focus on process industry and energy management.

 Alliander AG became a grid operator via separation from the energy production sector of n.v.
 Nuon in 2008.
 Since 1 July 2009 the company as focused on the operation and modernization of electricity and gas grids.

 Lekker Energie GmbH originated from Nuon Deutschland GmbHas.
 As part of the Enervie Group since 1/1/2010.
 The European Commission imposed the sale of Nuon Deutschland in 2009 on Vattenfall as a condition of the acquisition of the Dutch parent company N.V.
 Nuon Energy (formerly n.v.
 Nuon).

 Essedea texolutions produces three-dimensional textiles.

 E&K has produced printed circuit boards since 1995.

 Meckling CNC-Präzisionsbearbeitung has been active at the park since 1994 in producing CNC lathing and CNC cutting workpieces.

 PolymerOberbruch GmbH, formerly Kuag's Polykondensation, is owned by Indian Group Zoom Developers (P) Ltd., Bombay.
 It produced matted chips and plans the production of "brilliant" and "supra-brilliant" chips, for medical applications, chips on heavy-metal-free catalysis basis and for foils as well as flame-retardant chips and chips for the production of PET bottles.